lloydtwum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script create an empty file
+this script makes hello executable